Skip to content

 }

-// Concrete shared behaviour — every bird calls its sound
+// Concrete shared behaviour — identical for every bird, no duplication.

 public void makeSound() {